 These are seasonal activities (June to November) and most on boat tours last for a least a couple of hours.

 Sea Life, previously known as Underwater World, continues to entrance local and international families alike.
 It’s the perfect place to take kids, regardless of weather or heat.
 Wander through the viewing areas, take in a seal show, let the little ones play in the themed soft play area and sample delicious eats in their on-site cafe.
-We love Sea Life!
+Check out these discounted Sea Life tickets too!

 Aussie Aussie Aussie!
 Oi Oi Oi!
 Aussie World is actually one of our top picks for Sunshine Coast party venues.
 About an hour or so south of Noosa, Aussie World offers good old-fashioned theme park fun at old-fashioned prices.